Last Updated on

 4. Cameroon: 1, Argentina: 0, 1990:

-When unheralded Cameroon struck a blow for African soccer, argentina was stunned as well as football god Diego Maradona.
+When unheralded Cameroon struck a blow for African soccer, Argentina was stunned as well as football god Diego Maradona.
 It was the opening game for the last time defending champions in the tournament.
-Cameroon became the fisrt African nation to advance past the second round of 1990 world cup.
-It was one of the FIFA world cup best moments indeed.

 Being the tournament’s co-host South Korea dazzled the football world.
-They knocked off the giant Italy in the round of 16, and devastated the heavyweight Spain on penalty kicks in the quarterfinals.
+They knocked off giant Italy in the round of 16 and devastated heavyweight Spain on penalty kicks in the quarterfinals.
 But the Korean odyssey was overreached when Germany won the semi by 1-0.
-German striker Michael Ballck was the soul saver that day.
+German striker Michael Black was the soul saver that day.

 6.Uruguay: 2, Brazil:1, 1950: